Faster Approximation Scheme for Euclidean $k$-TSP

 \section{Dynamic Programming}

-\begin{theorem}[dynamic programming theorem] Consider a well-rounded instance (\cref{def:well-rounded}) with a set $P$ of $n$ points in $\mathbb{R}^d$ and a positive integer $k\leq n$.
-There is a randomized $(1+\eps)$-approximation algorithm for the Euclidean $k$-TSP with running time $2^{O(1/\eps^{d-1})}\cdot n \cdot(\log n)^{d\cdot 4^{d}}$.
-The algorithm can be derandomized, by increasing the running time by a factor $O(n^d)$. \end{theorem}
+\begin{theorem}[dynamic programming theorem] Consider a well-rounded instance for the Euclidean $k$-TSP.
+There is a randomized algorithm with running time $n\cdot 2^{O(1/\eps^{d-1})} \cdot(\log n)^{2d^2\cdot 2^{d}}$ such that, with probability at least $1/2$, the algorithm outputs a $(1+\eps)$-approximate solution.
+The algorithm can be derandomized by increasing the running time by a factor $O(n^d)$. \end{theorem}

 In the rest of the section, we prove \cref{thm:DP}.